HIV / AIDS

 How would I get it?

 - Spread through unprotected oral, vaginal and anal sex with an infected partner

-- Sharing of drug or steroid use equipment (needles, cookers, or pipes), and unprofessional tattooing
+- Sharing of drug or steroid use equipment (needles, snorting, inhaling, or injecting paraphernalia), and unprofessional tattooing

 What kind of symptoms could I have if I am infected?